 Refers to the legal decisions involving the children, such as residential, educational, health and/or decisions involving the care of the children.

-Means the sharing of the rights, privileges, duties, and powers of a parent by both parents, where specified; may include an award of exclusive authority by the court to one parent to make specific decisions; does not affect the physical custody of the child except as specified in the order of joint legal custody; is not based on awarding equal or nearly equal periods of physical custody of and access to the child to each of the parents, as the best interest of the child often requires that a primary physical residence for the child be designated; and does not prohibit the court from specifying one parent as the primary caretaker and one home as the primary residence of the child.
+Means the sharing of the rights, privileges, duties, and powers of a parent by both parents, where specified; may include an award of exclusive authority by the court to one parent to make specific decisions; does not affect the physical custody of the child except as specified in the order of joint legal custody; is not based on awarding equal or nearly equal periods of physical custody of and access to the child to each of the parents, as the best interest of the child often requires designation of a primary physical residence for the child; and does not prohibit the court from specifying one parent as the primary caretaker and one home as the primary residence of the child.

 There should always be some type of parent-time schedule for spending time with the children if a party is a non-custodial parent or there is some type of joint physical custody.
 The minimum standard parent-time in Utah for a non-custodial parent is generally alternating weekends commencing Friday afternoon until Sunday evenings, a mid-week visit (not overnight), a division of holidays throughout the year and some portion of either the summer or “off-track” time.